AlonSadot/ATP-Project-PartC/README.md

 # ATP-Project-PartC
-Implementation of the GUI of the maze project using javaFX
+Implementation of the maze project GUI using javaFX